Roche COVID-19 response

 Public and private sectors across the globe must work together to address this challenge.

-All across the world, we are working together with partners in the industry, our customers, NGOs, governments and regulatory bodies to ensure we maximise the impact of our work to contain the novel coronavirus.
+Throughout the world there is intensive cooperation among industry, customers, nonprofits, governments and regulatory bodies to ensure we support where we can to contain the coronavirus.
 We call on governments to keep borders and global supply lines open for medical equipment and supplies, so that medicines and tests can reach the people who need them most.

 In these exceptional times, Roche stands shoulder to shoulder with governments, healthcare providers and all those working to overcome the pandemic.